USS Lead Superfund Site

 The U.S. Smelting and Lead Refinery Inc. site, commonly known as USS Lead, is a superfund site located in East Chicago, which is located in northwest Indiana.
 The site includes part of the former USS Lead facility along with nearby commercial, municipal, and residential areas.
-Originally the site was used as a lead ore refinery with the surrounding businesses at the time performing similar operations The primary contaminants of concern for this area are lead and arsenic.
+Originally the site was used as a lead ore refinery with the surrounding businesses at the time performing similar operations.
+Through a history of redlining and racial discrimination brought on by the 1920 Urban Renewal Campaign, it is seen that East Chicago's minority community is subject to the consequences of the contamination and has led to claims of environmental racism.
+The primary contaminants of concern for this area are lead and arsenic, both of which when in the human bloodstream, cause numerous health effects.
 The site is currently undergoing testing and remediation.
 This Superfund site is broken down into two Operable Units.
-The first, OU1, has been divided into three zones, these being public housing complex and residential properties.
+The first, OU1, has been divided into three zones, these being the public housing complex and residential properties.
 OU2 includes soil at the former USS Lead facility, as well as groundwater in and around the site.